mylinuxforwork/dotfiles/README.md

 # Switch to rolling release
 # git checkout origin/main

-# Switch to other version
-# git checkout 2.7.2

 # 2.)
 Pull the latest version and update the repository
 git stash; git pull